5G Vs 4G Mobile Networks – What’s the Difference?

 Mobile Phone & Internet Blog | MATE | 9 August 2022

-There’s been much talk about the rollout of the new 5G mobile network and how it will eclipse its 4G predecessor.
-Australia’s major telcos have even started offering 5G plans and products with a view to expanding the new 5G network across the country.
+There’s been much talk about the rollout of the new 5G mobile network and how it will soon eclipse its 4G predecessor.
+Australia’s telcos, including MATE, have started offering 5G plans and products with a view to expanding the new 5G network across the country.
 But what are the differences between 5G vs 4G?
 What does this new generation of mobile technology and mobile networks do that the old ones don’t and how does that affect download speeds?
 And for that matter, what are 4G and 5G anyway?
 In this blog, we’re going to answer all that, and more.

 What are 5G and 4G mobile networks?

 The 3G to fourth generation jump, for example, took us from merely being able to readily access the internet on our smartphones, to being able to enjoy far more intensive online activity like HD video streaming thanks to the innovations of the mobile network.
 When it comes to yours truly, MATE uses parts of Telstra’s 5G, 4G and 3G mobile networks.
 Our mobile service provides 5G Coverage reaching at least 75% of the Australian population.

 What’s the difference – 5G vs 4G?

 Perhaps the biggest perk of the new 5G network that Aussies are most excited about is its lightning-fast speed.
 In theory, 5G is said to be able to hit speeds 20x faster than its predecessor.
 The network capability of MATE’s mobile solution has access to download speeds of 10Mbps up to a speed cap of 250Mbps on 5G.
 5G upload speeds will typically be 1 to 40Mbps.